SN 2024ggi

-SN 2024ggi was a Type II supernova event that occurred in the spiral galaxy NGC 3621 around 6.6 Mpc from Earth in the constellation of Hydra.
-It was discovered using ATLAS (Asteroid Terrestrial-impact Last Alert System) on the 11th of April 2024 at 3.21 UTC.
+SN 2024ggi was a Type II supernova event that occurred in the spiral galaxy NGC 3621 around 6.6 Mpc from Earth in the constellation Hydra.
+It was discovered using ATLAS (Asteroid Terrestrial-impact Last Alert System) on 11 April 2024 at 03:21 UTC.
 It is one of the closest supernovae discovered to date.
-The explosion produced 2 × 10^51 ergs of energy.
+The explosion produced 2e51 erg of energy.
 The star that produced this explosion had around 15 solar masses and a radius of around 500 solar radii.

-Due to many telescopes observing SN 2024ggi in just hours to days after the explosion, it was able to be well characterized and studied.
+Due to many telescopes observing SN 2024ggi in just hours to days after the explosion, it was able to be well-characterized and studied.